Penalty card: Floorball

 In floorball, a red card results in the player being ejected from the game and his/her team being penalised with a major 4-minute bench penalty.
-In floorball, the red card can be linked with 2 different types of Match Penalties.
+In floorball, the red card can be linked with 2 types of Match Penalties.
 Technical match penalty is linked with playing with wrong equipment or etc. technical faults; this penalty does not cause additional suspension in the tournament.
 Match penalty is linked with offences such as sabotage of the game, mild brawl (no punches), and is also given when a player receives his/her second major 4-minute bench penalty also with vulgar conduct, such as insulting the referee, another player or spectators, violent conduct that is not directly linked with play (such as punching an opponent); this match penalty causes an automatic 1-game suspension, and is further reviewed by a disciplinary committee that can penalise the player with additional suspension.